cogimon/rtt-jr3-ft-sensor/README.md

 ## TODO
    1. Fork the real code
    2. Add credit for Arne and David
+   3. Remove the placeholder (`.keep') files.
-   3. Possibly add a form transformation to express the frame to which the sensor is attached.
+   4. Possibly add a form transformation to express the frame to which the sensor is attached.